 - Sweden: 6,084,276 identities stolen

-The Two-Minute Fix That’ll Help Protect Your Identity
+The 2-Minute Fix to Protect Your Identity

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 Typically, she’s pretty paranoid about her finances, but when it comes to protecting her identity, she’s a little too slack (unless there’s a free tool that takes all of two minutes to sign up for!).